 People with dry hair, who can’t wash their hair daily (as it can cause damage and hair loss), achieve a refreshed, clean look with the help of dry powders.
 This may give credence to the claims of “yes, you can reverse hair loss from dry shampoo.”

 In today’s fast-paced world, where more and more people have less and less time in their hands, dry shampoo is a Godsend.
-However, is its use safe for you and your hair?
+However, is its use safe for you and is dry shampoo good for hair?
 Before finding the answer to does dry shampoo cause hair loss, let’s first understand what it is.

 What Is A Dry Shampoo?

-Before anything, you should know that even though “dry shampoo” has “shampoo” in it, it is not a substitute for it.
+Here, you should also know that even though “dry shampoo” has “shampoo” in it, it is not a substitute for it.

 Some of it may also be visible on the scalp around the roots of the hair.
-Fortunately, tinted dry shampoos are available, so you should buy one that best matches your hair colour.
+Fortunately, tinted dry shampoos are available, so you can buy one that best matches your hair colour.

-Another important consideration when buying dry shampoo should be your hair type.
-Since dry shampoos work by absorbing oils, people who have curly/textured hair (which is on the drier side) can end up over-drying their hair.
-These problems may arise as a result of wrong application.
+Since these work by absorbing oils, people who have curly/textured hair type (which is on the drier side) can end up over-drying their hair.

 - Holding the shampoo 4-6 inches away from the scalp.